Clipping Improves Adam-Norm and AdaGrad-Norm when the Noise Is Heavy-Tailed: Numerical Experiments: Additional Details and Results

-The results are presented in Figure~\ref{fig:clip_Adam_vs_clip_RAdamD}.
-In general, we see that \algname{Clip-RAdamD} performs worse than \algname{Clip-Adam}, especially on CoLa dataset.
-However, it is worth mentioning that the clipping level was selected the same for both \algname{Clip-Adam} and \algname{Clip-RAdamD}.
-Moreover, we have not tried to use bias correction for \algname{Clip-RAdamD} that could also improve its performance.
-Finally, the tuning of $\epsilon$ parameter over multiple runs can also improve the result of \algname{Clip-RAdamD}.
+The results are presented\footnote{In the plots, we use the name \algname{Clip-RAdamD}, which is equivalent to \algname{Clip-AdamD} as explained at the beginning of Appendix~\ref{appendix:proofs-convergence}.} in Figure~\ref{fig:clip_Adam_vs_clip_RAdamD} and show that \algname{Clip-AdamD} performs worse than \algname{Clip-Adam}, especially on CoLa dataset.
+However, it is worth mentioning that the clipping level was selected the same for both \algname{Clip-Adam} and \algname{Clip-AdamD}.
+Moreover, we have not tried to use bias correction for \algname{Clip-AdamD} that could also improve its performance.
+Finally, the tuning of $\epsilon$ parameter over multiple runs can also improve the result of \algname{Clip-AdamD}.

+Finally, we also conducted similar experiments with \algname{AdaGrad}-based methods with and without clipping/delay.
+Parameter $\gamma$ and batchsize were tuned across the same values as in the case of \algname{Adam}.
+Moreover, similarly to the experiments with \algname{Adam}, we used standard layer-wise clipping for \algname{AdaGrad}-based methods since it gave better results.
+The final parameters are (i) $\gamma = 10^{-4}$, batchsize $4$, $\lambda = 5$ for \algname{(Clip-)AdaGrad} on CoLa dataset, (ii) $\gamma = 10^{-4}$, batchsize $16$, $\lambda = 1$ for \algname{(Clip-)AdaGrad} on RTE dataset, (iii) $\gamma = 10^{-4}$, batchsize $4$, $\lambda = 5$ for \algname{(Clip-)AdaGradD} on CoLa dataset, and (iv) $\gamma = 10^{-4}$, batchsize $16$, $\lambda = 0.1$ for \algname{(Clip-)AdaGradD} on RTE dataset.
+The results are presented in Figure~\ref{fig:adagrad_vs_clip_adagrad}.
+For this particular case, there is no big difference between versions of \algname{AdaGrad} with and without clipping, and only for CoLa dataset we see that \algname{Clip-AdaGrad} has much smaller error band than \algname{AdaGrad}.